Indus valley to Lamayuru - cultural tour

 The medieval village of Lamayuru dotted with stupas and mud brick houses, is dominated by the photogenic Yungdrung monastery.
-In the gompa’s main prayer hall is a small cave in which Indian scholar-saint Naropa meditated in the 11th century.
+In the gompa’s main prayer hall, there is a small cave in which the Indian scholar-saint Naropa meditated in the 11th century.
 The monastery, belonging to the Red Hat sect, contains wall paintings, thangkas, scriptures, statues of Buddha and other deities.

 Lamayuru is also known for its “moonland”, a lunar landscape with extraordinarily odd geological formations.
 According to the legend, this area used to be the bottom of a lake which dried up when the Buddhist saint Nimagung foresaw that a monastery would be built here.

 A small road along a narrow gorge leads to Rizong monastery standing above a rocky amphitheater.
 It was founded in 1831 by Lama Tsultim Nima and it belongs to the Gelugpa order.
 It is home to 40 monks and is known for its strict rules and standards.

 The monastery was founded by Tibetan translator Rinchen Zangpo in the 11th century.
 It is very famous for its interior murals which are some of the best examples of Ladakh’s Indo-Tibetan art.
 Several temples can be visited: Sumsteg temple (three-storey building), Vairocana temple (containing impressive mandalas), Lotsa temple and Manjushri temple (enshrining a colorful four-sided statue of Buddha of Wisdom).